 During hay fever season when people sneeze, have runny, itchy eyes and become miserable from pollen and dust in the air, dogs also can suffer from these inhaled allergens.
+Dog's allergies tend to affect their skin more than their respiratory tracts.
 It's more accurately called atopy and is a seasonal allergy that can make your puppy itch and scratch with misery.

 02 of 12

 Puppies and dogs can suffer from several types of allergies, including sensitivity to foods.
 It's not the brand of food necessarily, but the ingredients in the diet--most commonly chicken or beef.
 Despite common misconception, it is extremely rare for dogs to be allergic to grains.
 While you may think that a food allergy would cause digestive upset (and some do), in many cases the food allergies can also cause skin problems.

 Contact allergies are much more common in people than in puppies.
 That's because the fur appears to help protect your puppy from contact with irritating surfaces or substances.
 But the puppy's tummy, where there's less fur, can be sensitive to contact with some substances, such as cleaning materials on the floor or fire retardant on carpets.